0 Comment

 To leverage the diverse expertise, skills, and experience of a multi-generational workforce, organizations should create a culture of inclusion.

-For this, organizations need to use a modernized approach to ensure greater engagement of employees belonging to different generations.
+For this, organizations need to use a modernized approach to ensure greater engagement of employees from different generations.

-Employees, whether they are traditionalists or millennials, should feel to be an integral part of the organization and its growth.
+Whether traditionalists or millennials, employees should feel they are an integral part of the organization and its growth.

-So, here are a few effective strategies for engaging a multi-generation workforce:
+So, here are a few practical strategies for engaging a multi-generation workforce:

 Best Practices for Boosting Engagement across Multiple Generations